shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

     ........(Rest of the AssignmentProject app/project files and folders)
 ```

-### Submitting to your remote CINS467 git repo
+### Submitting your code

-I recommend that you use git commands in a command line terminal to record changes to your project and push your updates to a remote repo.
-I recommend **not** using VSCode, GitHub Desktop, or Android Studio to manage your version control -- several students who have tried using these in the past have ended up screwing up their repos.
+Your code should be submitted to your CINS467 repo (in the CSUC-CINS467 GitLab group).
+You should use git commands in a command line terminal to record changes to your project and push your updates to a remote repo.

+> Note: I recommend **not** using VSCode, GitHub Desktop, or Android Studio to manage your version control -- several students who have tried using these in the past have ended up screwing up their repos.
 Any issues you run into will be much easier to fix if you consistently use git commands in a terminal.

-### Now submit your code to the **assignment1** branch:
+### Commit your code to the assignment1 branch

+It is important to ensure that your GitLab repository includes all the necessary files for your app to run, even if some of these files were generated automatically or were not directly edited by you.
+This includes configuration files, dependency files (like pubspec.yaml), and other project files required for your app to build and run on another machine.
+The following instructions use `git add -A` to make sure all changes in your working directory are staged for commit.<br>

-> Note: When you create a new Flutter project with the `flutter create` command, the project should contain a `.gitignore` file that ignores all directories and files that we intentionally do not want to track (e.g. files that are regenerated every time the code is run).
-When you use the `git add -A` command, it will stage all changes to tracked and untracked files and directories, except for those that are specified in the `.gitignore` file.
-(This is what we want -- any files or directories listed in `.gitignore` will not be added to the staging area or committed to the repository, but all others will be).
+There are some files and folders (like temporary build files, logs, or system-specific files) that you should **not** commit to your Git repository, and this is where the the `.gitignore` file (that was generated when you created a new Flutter project with `flutter create`) comes in.
+The provided `.gitignore` ignores all directories and files that we intentionally do not want to track for our Flutter project.
+When you use the `git add -A` command, it will stage all changes to tracked and untracked files and directories, **except** for those that are specified in the `.gitignore` file.
+(This is what we want -- any files or directories listed in `.gitignore` will not be added to the staging area or committed to the repository, but all others will be).<br>

 Create a new branch and switch to it (this can be completed before you begin writing and updating the code):